 - Student Scholarships: Working with four high schools, award one scholarship for one senior at each school;

 - Bookworms: Continue bookworms program in first and third classrooms in all schools in Hancock County and with Coast Episcopal.
-Bookworms is reading program between the business community and first and third grade students and, raise funds to purchase featured books for the schools.
+Bookworms is a reading program between the business community and first and third grade student.
+The committee raises funds to purchase featured books for the schools.
 Click here to become a Bookworms Reader or click here to become a Bookworms Sponsor.
 A printable reader/sponsorship form is available here, or you can call the Chamber at 228.467.9048.

 - Teacher Appreciation: raise funds for classroom scholarships, host Annual Dinner in August